 Academic excellence is naturally an important criterion, but it is not pivotal; character, talents and motivation are also taken into consideration.
 Without wishing to establish an identikit portrait of a candidate, we look for the following qualities:

 Le Rosey’s younger sister school, Le Régent International School in Crans-Montana, has a generous IB scholarship programme for a limited number of students.
 Le Régent, although a relative newcomer to the Swiss boarding school family, is set for a glowing future and has already achieved excellent IB results.
 Outstanding candidates not accepted at Le Rosey may decide to transfer their applications to Le Régent.
 There is further information in the “Frequently Asked Questions” and the Rosey admissions team will be happy to provide details.

 Director General and Rosey ancien who, day by day and with your help, creates a beautiful school where students can thrive.

-Admissions Director, getting to know you and helping you love his former school as much as he does.
+Honorary Director of Admissions, getting to know you and helping you love his former school as much as he does.

-Associate Admissions Director, advising you and guiding you throughout the admissions procedure.
+Honorary Director of Admissions, advising you and guiding you throughout the admissions procedure.